ProtoShiva/calculatorApp/README.md

 # calculatorApp
-A simple calculator using html css js
+A simple calculator using html css js ( jquery)